 We understand surgery is not an easy experience for you and your pet.
 At Sangaree Animal Hospital, we strive to ensure that your pet's surgical procedure is as comfortable and stress-free as possible.
 To that end, we also endeavor to provide our clients with a clear understanding of why a particular procedure is necessary, what the procedure entails, proper post-operative care, and any other information you may need to feel comfortable making the right choice for your pet.

 Staffed by a team of highly trained veterinarians and experienced veterinary technicians, we are proud of the quality of surgical care we provide and the wide range of surgical procedures we offer.
 Beyond spay and neuter surgeries, Sangaree Animal Hospital performs an array of orthopedic and soft tissue surgeries such as (but not limited to): exploratory laparotomy, gastrostomy, bladder, GDV (bloat), c-section, some opthalmology surgeries (eyelid surgeries such as entropion or growth removals, and corneal surgery), laceration repairs and growth removals.
-We do offer declaws on front feet only for cats less than 10 pounds and less than 1 year old.
-We also offer dewclaw removal and tail doc if you elect to do so.
+We offer dewclaw removal and tail doc if you elect to do so.
 This must be done between 3-5 days of age.

 We also believe identifying and relieving pain is important to the recovery of your pet.
 Therefore, pain management is an important aspect of our intra- and post-surgical protocols.
 At discharge, we may also send additional pain management medication home with you for your pet after providing a thorough explanation of its proper use and dosage.

 Spaying (in females) and neutering (in males) is a routine surgical procedure that removes the reproductive organs in pets, preventing them from being able to either become pregnant or impregnate other animals.